-Ford County realizes that employees of the County from time to time may have complaints or concerns regarding their jobs, working conditions, Supervisors or fellow employees that the employee may be unable to resolve on an informal basis.
+Ford County realizes that employees of the County from time to time may have complaints or concerns regarding their jobs, working conditions, Supervisors, or fellow employees that the employee may be unable to resolve on an informal basis.
 Therefore, this formal procedure is designed to resolve such complaints or concerns as quickly as possible, and/or clearly communicate to the involved employee why the matter of concern cannot be resolved to their satisfaction.

-Procedure

-Any employee having a work-related concern, problem or grievance relating to his/her employment shall first discuss the concern, problem or grievance with his/her Elected Official/Appointed Official.
+Procedure: Any employee having a work-related concern, problem or grievance relating to his/her employment shall first discuss the concern, problem, or grievance with his/her Elected Official/Appointed Official.
+Many concerns can be resolved informally when an employee and supervisor take time to review the concern and discuss options to address the issue.
 If the problem is not settled to the employee's satisfaction, the employee may present his/her formal grievance in accordance with the following guidelines.

-No Retaliation Pledge

-No employee will be subject to reprisal due to his/her good faith involvement in a grievance.
-An employee may complete a grievance even if resignation, suspension or termination occurs.
+No Retaliation Pledge: No employee will be subject to reprisal due to his/her good faith involvement in a grievance.
+An employee may complete a grievance even if resignation, suspension, or termination occurs.

-Subject Matter of Grievance

-Only one subject matter shall be covered in any one grievance.
-A grievance shall contain in writing the following:
+Subject Matter of Grievance: Only one subject matter shall be covered in any one grievance.
+A grievance shall contain in writing (email is acceptable) the following:

 - A statement of the employee's position;

 - The date the dispute occurred;

-- The relief sought;
+- The relief sought; and

-- The signature of the grieving employee; and

 - The date the grievance was given to the Elected Official/Appointed Official.

-Steps in Formal Grievance Procedure

-An employee's failure to submit a grievance to the next step/level within specified time limits shall mean that the employee has accepted the last answer given in this process.
+Steps in Formal Grievance Procedure: An employee's failure to submit a grievance to the next step/level within specified time limits shall mean that the employee has accepted the last answer given in this process: